madonchik123/HF-AutoCreate/README.md

 2. Click on this link [Install](https://github.com/madonchik123/HF-AutoCreate/raw/refs/heads/main/HF%20AutoCreate%20+%20Billing%20Monitor-1.1.user.js)

+2.1 Click on this link if you want automatic captcha solver (Needs to be setup (TogetherAI,Cloudinary)) [Link](https://github.com/madonchik123/HF-AutoCreate/raw/refs/heads/main/HF-AutoCaptcha.js)

 3. Your userscript manager should detect the script and prompt you to install it.
 Confirm the installation.

 4. Visit any page on `https://huggingface.co/*`.
 You should see the **"Auto Create HF Account"** button appear at the top-left corner.